johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 CM 8833](https://www.msx.org/wiki/Philips_CM_8833) (most 1084 models were
 manufactured by Philips and thus used the same picture tube; they're essentially identical monitors).
-Sure, there were other Commodore models, the 1084 itself had dozens of variations over the years and so had the Philips, but they all shared the same [basic characteristics](https://project64.c64.org/hw/1084s%20Monitor.txt):
+Sure, there were other Commodore models, the 1084 itself had dozens of variations over the years (and so had the Philips), but they all shared the same [basic characteristics](https://project64.c64.org/hw/1084s%20Monitor.txt):